Learning to Retrieve Videos by Asking Questions: Results and Discussion

 \subsubsection{The Number of Dialog Rounds}

-Next, we observe that despite using only $3$ rounds of dialog our \VRD approach outperforms the strong FiT w/ Human Dialog baseline, which uses $10$ rounds of human-generated ground truth dialog.
+Next, we observe that despite using only $3$ rounds of dialog \VRD outperforms the strong FiT w/ Human Dialog baseline, which uses $10$ rounds of ground truth dialog.
 It is worth noting that these $10$ rounds of dialog were generated in a retrieval-agnostic manner (i.e., without any particular goal in mind), which may explain this result.
 Nevertheless, this result indicates that a few questions (e.g., $3$) generated by our model are as informative as $10$ task-agnostic human generated questions.

-In Figure \ref{fig:dialog_turns_ablations}, we also plot the R@1 video retrieval accuracy of our model as a function of the number of the dialog rounds.
-From this figure, we observe that the performance of our system consistently improves as we use more dialog rounds.
-Furthermore, we note that the performance reaches its peak with $3$ rounds of interactions.
+In Figure \ref{fig:dialog_turns_ablations}, we also plot the R@1 video retrieval accuracy as a function of the number of the dialog rounds.
+We observe that the performance of our system consistently improves as we use more dialog rounds.
+Furthermore, we note that the performance saturates after $3$ rounds of interactions.